Telephone Triage

 - Selecting the wrong guideline.
 Failure to collect enough information can lead to selecting the wrong guideline, which may in turn lead to an inaccurate referral and/or disposition for the patient.

 - Applying a guideline improperly.
 Nurses may choose the correct guideline but fail to follow it correctly.
-This can be remedied through providing comprehensive user’s guide instructions and guideline competency training.
+This can be remedied by providing comprehensive user’s guide instructions and guideline competency training.

 - Over-reliance on a guideline.
 When guidelines are given too significant a role, nurses may become passive, and this can lead to errors in triage.
-What is required is a balance between nursing judgment and the use of the guideline.
+A balance between nursing judgment and the use of the guideline is required.

 In addition, there is the possibility of “guideline bias.”
 This may occur when nurses who have become used to one type of guideline must change to a new, different type of guideline.
 They often have difficulty adjusting to the new design.